booch/presentations/HTTP_Exploration/slides.md

 What's different about this ouput compared to cURL?
   * Which do you prefer?

+???

+* Note: You can use `http` in place of `curl` in most of the following exercises if you want

 ---

 Redirect
 ========

-Let's see what a redirect looks like
+Let's see what a redirect looks like:

 ~~~ bash
 curl -v http://localhost:3000/redirect